destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What is the JSX?
 - What are the differences between JSX and HTML?
-- What methods to conditionally render UI do you know?
-- How to render UI from data array?
-- How are event handlers assigned to the UI?
-- Why it’s better to define handler method as fat arrow than assign it using fat arrow?
+- Why it’s better to define handler method as useCallback than assign it using fat arrow?
 - Why React components need to be capitalized when using in JSX? eg. &lt;MyComponent&gt; not &lt;myComponent&gt;
 - What is React Fragment?
 - What is React Portal?